 in Sarnico, La Spezia, Ancona, Italy by Riva.

-1 Riva 66 Ribelle yachts was delivered so far, motor yacht 1 in 2018.
+2 Riva 66 Ribelle yachts were delivered so far, with the first of these series, motor yacht 1 in 2018, followed by 2022 Maximus.

 Created to a design of Officina Italiana Design, 66 Ribelle has a Planing GRP hull and GRP superstructure driven by 2 x MAN V12 1550 engines to a maximum speed of 37 knots while comfortably cruising at 33 knots.
 The fuel tank has a capacity of 3800l/836gal what allows a yacht to cover 250 nautical miles without the need to refuel.
 Riva 66 Ribelle has a beam of 5.29m/18ft.
 The gross tonnage of this Sports flybridge yacht Riva is gross tons.
 That shows exactly how much interior space this yacht has.